nlpTRIZ/jetson_docker_X_forwarding/README.md

-# Build docker image on Jetson Nano: GPIO, cam, ML
+# Docker with X forwarding for Jetson Nano: GPIO, Camera, Sound Processing, ML
 Purpose : build a reusable image using docker to control GPIO pins, speakers and microphone with ML libraries for Jetson Nano.\
 Feel free to modify requirements.txt to install more libraries.